 More than 1,500 households across Frederick County have joined the Challenge!
 Check out our map!

 Volunteers Interested in volunteering with the Green Homes Challenge?
 Visit the Volunteer and Leadership Opportunities webpage.

 The Office of Sustainability and Environmental Resources is targeting the residential sector with programs to increase energy efficiency, reduce greenhouse gas emissions, and conserve natural resources.
-The Green Homes Challenge initiative is funded in part by the U.S. Department of Energy through an Energy Efficiency and Conservation Block Grant award and an EPA Climate Showcase Communities grant.
-Some special initiatives of the Green Homes Challenge are funded through the Maryland Department of Housing and Community Development's Be SMART Program.
+The Green Homes Challenge initiative has been funded in part by the U.S. Department of Energy through an Energy Efficiency and Conservation Block Grant award, and an EPA Climate Showcase Communities grant.
+Several special initiatives of the Green Homes Challenge have been or continue to be funded through the Maryland Energy Administration and the Maryland Department of Housing and Community Development's Be SMART Program.